-The Florida Department of Education's Procedural Safeguards for Exceptional Students Who Are Gifted, as posted on the department's website.

-A different notice of procedural safeguards for parents of students who are gifted, included as an attachment.

-This requirement is not applicable for the district.
+- () The Florida Department of Education's Procedural Safeguards for Exceptional Students Who Are Gifted, as posted on the department's website. - A different notice of procedural safeguards for parents of students who are gifted, included as an attachment. - \bigcirc This requirement is not applicable for the Department of Corrections.